 Continually Deployed Service-Members Effect on Family Structure

 The military’s main goal is defending the nation and providing home security to their land.
-That is, they aim to create an exclusive safe environment where there is freedom to relax, carry out and enjoy everyday activities without the fear of death, disability, loss of the kin, or property.
-Since the worldwide politics is dominated by a variety of diplomatic decisions, safety, security, and economic developments based on current situations, the military services assist in strengthening and shaping the primary vulnerable areas in order to take care of the earth matters accordingly (Lester et al. 312).
+That is, they aim to create an exclusive safe environment where there is the freedom to relax, carry out and enjoy everyday activities without the fear of death, disability, loss of the kin, or property.
+Since worldwide politics is dominated by a variety of diplomatic decisions, safety, security, and economic developments based on current situations, the military services assist in strengthening and shaping the primary vulnerable areas to take care of the earth matters accordingly (Lester et al. 312).
 On the same note, the army is responsible for the execution of essential geopolitical tasks in global diplomacy and peacemaking, safety and security, as well as ensuring ecological, business, and economic stability.
 In brief, all the aforementioned implies that the military force is in control of maintaining the internal calm of the nation.
-The paper is aimed at discussing the effect the deployed service-members may have on the family structure and the potential for its successful reintegration.
+The paper is aimed at discussing the effect the deployed service members may have on the family structure and the potential for its successful reintegration.

-Until recently, the problems connected with the lasting deployment of a service member of the family were not given the due attention.
+Until recently, the problems connected with the lasting deployment of a service member of the family were not given due attention.
 After the last military conflicts and advancements in socio-psychological approaches to their interpretation, the situation changed dramatically.
 Today, the conditions of such families are studied and the latter may get substantial advice and support in dealing with them.

 When a service member is away for an extended period, certain family bonding relationship is often missed.
-First, both spouses may not have enough time to communicate with each other as they share the daily up and downs of life or the one at war is unable to keep in touch.
+First, both spouses may not have enough time to communicate with each other as they share the daily ups and downs of life or the one at war is unable to keep in touch.
 Besides, one may experience an exciting period in his or her life, but the fact that the partner is away may make the enjoyment fade.
 Similarly, while undergoing a given challenge in life, a spouse may find it quite difficult to cope with life challenges during the absence of their partner (Laser and Paul 31).
 Even when they may be materially well-off, such spouses lack emotional security.

-Children tend to encounter certain burdens when they do not contact with one of their parents.
-First, they may get inadequate amount of attention and guidance from a single parent.
-In the majority of cases, children require more than just economic security in order for them to progress.
+Children tend to encounter certain burdens when they do not have contact with one of their parents.
+First, they may get an inadequate amount of attention and guidance from a single parent.
+In the majority of cases, children require more than just economic security for them to progress.
 That is, they need parents who can assist them with their homework, listen to what their day was like, be “there” for the key events in their life, or help with important advice.
-Similarly, children who do not have one of their parents around might not have the enrichment activities outside school environment.
+Similarly, children who do not have one of their parents around might not have the enrichment activities outside the school environment.
 A single parent alone, especially if there are two or more kids in the family, cannot have the time to execute all the duties like both parents working together could.
 Moreover, children are likely to feel emotionally insecure because they have only one of their parents to seek comfort when they are scared, sick, or just tired, as well as share the joy of good experiences.
 As such, the balance between autonomy and independence and being abandoned, not feeling loved, lacking comfort and safety is fragile and few children can handle it on their own (Laser and Paul 34).

 In conclusion, the process of deployment and re-integration tends to be a significant time for the majority of families.
-Since it is accompanied with a variety of transitions in life as a family structure is disintegrated for a long time and then reunited once again, it requires certain mutual efforts from both soldiers and their families to reach a positive outcome.
+Since it is accompanied by a variety of transitions in life as a family structure is disintegrated for a long time and then reunited once again, it requires certain mutual efforts from both soldiers and their families to reach a positive outcome.
 Previously, it was not fully considered to be an essential problem, specifically until the recent wars that took place in the Middle East.
-Presently, families and communities are provided with the required support and resources to cope up with the issues caused by deployment and re-integration periods.
+Presently, families and communities are provided with the required support and resources to cope with the issues caused by deployment and re-integration periods.